top of page

 Hello Mr/Ms. Certificate Engineer.
 You are almost there.
 The hard work is behind you.
 Now it's just admin and paperwork.

-You need to apply for your GCC Mines & Works certificate once you have passed the two exams.
+After passing the two exams, you must apply for your GCC Mines & Works certificate.
 Your application needs to include the following documents:

-• Certified copy of the statement of results in the official TVET letterhead signed by the authorized person and date stamped
+A certified copy of the statement of results on the official TVET letterhead, signed by the authorized person and date-stamped

 You can then collate and submit all your documents to the Department of Mineral Resources' postal address: